mlava/recurring-tasks/README.md

 ### 🎨 Theme Compatibility (Adaptive)

-Better Tasks samples colors from Roam’s active theme and applies a lightweight contrast layer so the dashboard and pills feel native in both light and dark modes.
+Better Tasks samples colours from Roam’s active theme and applies a lightweight contrast layer so the dashboard and pills feel native in both light and dark modes.
 The adaptive styling now works with Roam Studio, CSS Dark Mode Toggle, Roam "Native" Dark and Blueprint light/dark themes; if you spot any illegible text or mismatched backgrounds in your graph, please report the theme so we can fine‑tune it.

 <p align="center">
 <img src="https://raw.githubusercontent.com/mlava/better-tasks/main/images/theming.gif"/>